cupy/backport/README.md

   --pr PR               The original PR number to be backported.
   --debug
   --continue            Continues the process suspended by conflict situation.
+  --abort-before-push   Abort the procedure before making an push.
+Useful if
+                        you want to make some modification to the backport branch.
+Use --continue to make an actual push after making modification.
 ```

 ## Example